 How easy it is to be misled by the almost random experience of the world!
 We’re living in a perfect storm of options, all offered with colorful enticements that provoke the senses.
 The world hits our emotions like the glittering lights of the marquee, the sounds of carnival music, the fragrances of delicious foods and the sounds of human laughter.
 It all seems completely ungoverned, as though there were no central guiding force in the universe.
 And yet God waits patiently, in silence, for a chance to speak.

 The reader is no doubt aware that this is a Christian venue, but we don’t need to subscribe to the Christian faith in order to sort through this issue.
 Simple expediency bears out the message here.
 Our culture teaches us to surrender to our feelings, but are feelings destiny?
 Or is destiny what we choose?
 Emotions, too, grow stronger and more oppressive when we brood on them or follow them indiscriminately.
 Our best path is the one chosen through careful reasoning and wise reflection.
-Determinism (the belief that we live at the mercy of our physical selves and our material environment, like a rubber duck carried on a stream of water) is a lie.
+Determinism (the belief that we are moved inexorably along by the facts of our physical makeup and material environment, like a rubber duck carried on a stream of water) is a lie.

 We have often been told that we are carried just as inevitably down biologically determined paths when it comes to our sexuality.
 Unfortunately, this has been supported by too many in the medical and mental health establishment.
 Speaking frankly about the empirical facts relating to sexual practices has been politicized, such that entire agencies such as the American Medical Association and the American Psychiatric Association have surrendered to political correctness rather than telling the honest truth about clear, observable medical and psychosocial realities.